pnsaevik/ladim_plugins/README.md

 ```
 pytest -Wignore --pyargs ladim_plugins
 ```
-This command will run ladim on each of the IBMs, using the sample `ladim.yaml` and `particle.rls` files found in the subpackage folders.
+This command will run ladim on each of the plugins, using the sample `ladim.yaml` and `particle.rls` files found in the subpackage folders.
 The tests succeed if `ladim` is present on the system, `ladim_plugins` is installed correctly, and the output from the ladim runs matches exactly with the `out.nc` files found in the